(Last Updated on : 21/06/2013)

 is to unify body, mind and soul, there are different ways to achieve this aim.
 These various ways constitute the different types of Yoga.
 Most of them had been practiced in India since ages unknown.
 Certain factors, like, origin, history

 , style, technique and significance, differentiate one branch of yoga from the other.
 Through the development of one`s body, mind and psychic potencies, these ultimately lead to physical strength and further on to spiritual consciousness.
 Hence the final aim of all types of Yoga is primarily the same: salvation.
 Most of the Types of Yoga involve the usage of different poses or Yoga Asanas

-One of the ancient branch of yoga is the Bhakti Yoga.
-As his apparent from its name, this type of yoga stresses on `bhakti` or love and devotion to the Almighty.
-Bhakti Yoga has its roots in the Bhagawad Gita
+One of the ancient branches of yoga is the Bhakti Yoga.
+As the name suggests, it stresses on `bhakti` or love and devotion to the Almighty.
+Bhakti Yoga has its roots in the Bhagavad Gita

 The first written reference to Bahiranga yoga can be found in Sadhana Pada

 , the second chapter of Maharishi Patanjali`s Yoga Sutras